markerthu/orw-cfm/README.md

 ## Pre-trained Models

-For experiments like CIFAR-10/MNIST, we recommend using pre-trained flow matching models from the torch-cfm repository.
+For experiments like CIFAR-10 or MNIST, we recommend using pre-trained flow matching models from the torch-cfm repository.
 You can train a model using their example script:

 ```bash
 git clone https://github.com/atong01/conditional-flow-matching